dekizard/CQRSApiTemplate/README.md

-# Create CQRS api template
+# Create CQRS api template with clean architecture

 This project helps to quickly create specific CQRS Api-s for your organization.